Szerwigi1410/brokefetch/README.md

 - `brokefetch_EDGE_legacy.sh` - just a backup of the old edge version (currently not present)
 - `brokefetch_mod.sh` - a version of EDGE that loads the logos from ~/.config/brokefetch/logos (mod stands for **mod**ular).
 Currently supports 485 ascii logos!

+- On FreeBSD, the default shell isn’t usually Bash, so you’ll need to run Brokefetch using bash brokefetch after installing.

 (brokefetch_EDGE got renamed to brokefetch_beta)

 ---